sheryjebu/introduction-to-oop/JavaScript/activity_2.md

 For example, I have a class which sets out the blueprint on how to make a gingerbread loaf cake.
 If I'm hungry, I can make many objects (instances) of a gingerbread loaf cake.
 Yummy!
 This process has a fancy name called 'instantiation'.

+### What is OOJS?

+JavaScript isn't a classic Object Oriented programming language like Java or C#.

+OOJS (Object Oriented JavaScript) is the name given to describe how JavaScript can mimic Object Oriented Programming features.

+JavaScript is a Prototype based Object Oriented programming model.
+It creates objects using other objects as blueprints.
+To implement Inheritance it manipulates something called the 'prototype chain'.

+### What does that mean?!

+For the sake of this tutorial don't worry about Prototypes just yet - we will be covering this later on in the course (phew!)

+For now, just know that JavaScript isn't a truely Object Oriented language.
+It *mimics* the behaviour of classes with syntactic sugar (i.e the fancy, complicated behaviour has been hidden away under the 'class' keyword so we don't have to worry about it)

+Now, back to OOP concepts!

 ### Can you tell me what the Four Pillars of OOP are?

 The Four Pillars of OOP are: